hello-robot/stretch_ai/README.md

 pre-commit install
 ```

 Then follow the quickstart section.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.